johanjvrens/SUnORE-lib/README.md

 ## Notes

 This is not a tutorial archive.
-Please see the [tutorials section](http://sunore.co.za/blog) of the SUNoRE website if you're looking for instructions on how to implement these snippets (and others).
+Please see the [tutorials section](http://sunore.co.za/blog) of the SUnORE website if you're looking for instructions on how to implement these snippets (and others).

 These snippets come with no guarantees.
-Due to the constant evolution of the SUNoRE codebase, it is possible that the behavior of these snippets may change overtime.
+Due to the constant evolution of the SUnORE codebase, it is possible that the behavior of these snippets may change overtime.
 Find something broken?
 [Let us know](https://github.com/johanjvrens/lib/issues)!